-Julie is Associate Professor, College of Social Work, at the University of Kentucky.
-She has been a Licensed Psychologist since 2002 and an AAS member since 2003.
-She served as AAS Program Chair in 2011, and is the author of more than 20 academic publications on suicide and survivors and co-edited a book, Seeking Hope: Stories for the Suicide Bereaved.
-She is a Board member and former chair, Kentucky Suicide Prevention Group; and Editorial Board Member, Suicide and Life Threatening Behavior.
+Julie is a licensed clinical psychologist and Associate Professor in the College of Social Work at the University of Kentucky.
+Her research has focused on suicide bereavement and suicide prevention.
+She is the author of over 25 academic publications and co-author of Seeking Hope: Stories of the Suicide Bereaved.
+She is currently the Principle Investigator (PI) of the Military Suicide Bereavement study funded by the Military Suicide Research Consortium from the U.S. Department of Defense.
+She is a Board member and former chair, Kentucky Suicide Prevention Group; and Editorial Board Member, Suicide and Life-Threatening Behavior.

 David Miller is Associate Professor of School Psychology at the University at Albany, State University of New York.
 He is a certified school psychologist with extensive experience working with suicidal youth in both public and alternative school settings, and coordinated the suicide prevention program at a school for students with severe behavior disorders.
 David is senior author of the book Identifying, Assessing, and Treating Self-Injury at School (2010) and author of Child and Adolescent Suicidal Behavior: School-Based Prevention, Assessment, and Intervention (2011), and the author of 40 refereed journal articles and book chapters, many of them related to youth suicidal behavior.
 He serves on the editorial advisory boards of several professional journals, provide ad hoc reviews for Suicide and Life-Threatening Behavior, and guest-edited a special issue of the journal School Psychology Review devoted to school-based suicide prevention.